Maximum entropy distributions on graphs: Discussion and future work

+Given a fixed distortion tolerable by a system, it is known that there is an optimal (in terms of rate or coding cost) stochastic representation of the input with this expected error.
+Somewhat remarkably, such optimal codings can often necessitate a discrete alphabet, according to classical work \cite{smith1971information, fix1978rate, Rose94} (see \cite{jung2015discrete} for recent applications to behavioral economics and \cite{hillarmarzen} for bio-inspired image compression).
+This might explain some of the discrete aspects of brains, but sometimes coding cost is not the only constraint in a biological system, and thus does not obviate continuous sampling strategies such as spike timing.
+Even in this continuous setting, an unresolved controversy in neuroscience is whether information is contained in the precise timings of these spikes or primarily in their firing rates.
+This motivates the following challenge. \begin{problem} Develop a computational theory of optimal codings of continuous distributions. \end{problem}

-Another interesting research direction is to explore the theory of maximum entropy distributions when we impose additional structures on the underlying graph.
-We can start with an arbitrary graph $G_0$ on $n$ vertices, for instance a lattice graph or a sparse graph, and consider the maximum entropy distributions on the subgraphs $G$ of $G_0$.
-By choosing different types of the underlying graphs $G_0$, we can incorporate additional prior information from the specific applications we are considering.
+Another interesting research direction is to explore the theory of maximum entropy distributions when additional restrictions on the underlying graph are imposed.
+For instance, one can start with an arbitrary graph $G_0$ on $n$ vertices, such as a lattice graph or a sparse graph, and consider the maximum entropy distributions on the subgraphs $G$ of $G_0$.
+By choosing different types of underlying structure $G_0$, we can incorporate additional prior information from the specific applications in consideration.

-Finally, given our initial motivation for this project, we would also like to apply the theory that we developed in this paper to applications in neuroscience, in particular, in modeling the early-stage computations that occur in the retina.
-There are also other problem domains where our theory are potentially useful, including applications in clustering, image segmentation, and modularity analysis.
+\begin{question} How does the mathematics change when the graph (hypergraph) is restricted to a fixed $G_0$? \end{question}

+For generalizations to a hypergraph version of the $\beta$-model, see \cite{stasi2014beta}.
+Also, some recent work on sparse random graphs in a physics context appears in \cite{van2017sparse} (and see \cite{mukherjee2018detection} for applications to real world networks).
+The image quantization example from the introduction also works with sparsity imposed on the underlying graph.
+See Figure \ref{fig_imgs_app_sparse}, which shows reconstructions and errors when only $10\%$ of edges are allowed to be active.

+Given the connections briefly touched upon here, we hope that much more interesting algebraic geometry emerges from this circle of ideas.

+\begin{question} What is the algebraic geometry for the first two sets of equations from the introduction? \end{question}

+Finally, and more speculatively, connections to the theory of graph limits \cite{lovasz2006limits}, which were an inspiration for the work of \cite{Chatterjee}, should also be explored, especially in the unbounded edge weight cases.